mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-Now one thing that's kind of interesting here is notice that the user uses the group from the first one.
-You might think, "oh well, it's probably, probably executing sequentially" but it's not: Puppet doesn't have any concept of order so I should probably mention something about the order of stuff.
-So one of the things you could do when you're writing resources is, you use this kind of lowercase notation, you say:
+One thing that is interesting to note here is that the user refers to the group we created above it.
+You might think that is due to Puppet executing things sequentially but that's not true: Puppet does not use the order of definitions to derive dependencies.
+Instead, when you write resources, you refer to them with a lowercase resource type such as `group`:

 {% highlight ruby %}
 group { 'mcp':